 Today, however, I would like to inform you about what I consider to be another great breakthrough in helping to attain a learning organization – Peer-to-Peer Learning.

-Peer-to-Peer Learning anchors the learning process deep into the organization.
+Peer-to-Peer Networking anchors the learning process deep into the organization.
 On a regular basis, employees from all over the organization are involved in learning.
 This is also not a solitary effort.
 Employees learn together.
 This learning process spills over into other activities and projects throughout the organization.

 Networking throughout the organization is enhanced.
-Through a software based scheduling system, Peer-to-Peer Learning occurs in a self-organized way.
+Through a software based scheduling system, Peer-to-Peer Networking occurs in a self-organized way.
 This means that employees sign up for Peer-to-Peer sessions that are convenient to them.
 When they sign up for a session, they don’t know ahead of time who will show up.

 Example: If an employee does 12 Peer-to-Peer sessions a year with 3 other participants in each session, there is a possibility that they will have 36 different learning partners throughout the year.

-At Ensemble Enabler clients who have used this approach, participants have often commented that getting to know people (some from other departments or functions) whom they had seen but not really had an opportunity to have an in-depth conversation with, was one of the most rewarding parts of the Peer-to-Peer Learning process.
+At Ensemble Enabler clients who have used this approach, participants have often commented that getting to know people (some from other departments or functions) whom they had seen but not really had an opportunity to have an in-depth conversation with, was one of the most rewarding parts of the Peer-to-Peer Networking process.
 We also know from research that strong networks in organizations are essential for sharing knowledge and enhancing collaboration.

-For instance, one Peer-to-Peer Learning topic at are recent client was “Continuous Improvement”.
+For instance, one Peer-to-Peer Networking topic at are recent client was “Continuous Improvement”.
 Participants at the end of the session were asked how Continuous Improvement could be supported and/or enhanced.
 During the course of six weeks that this module ran, participants at these sessions documented 250 improvement suggestions for the organization.

 These included improvements in manufacturing processes, management practices, project management and office efficiency.
 These types of feedback loops allow knowledge and insight to overcome internal organizational barriers that sometimes prevent such improvement suggestions from being voiced and heard.